BennettElisa/JavaScript-Algorithms-and-Data-Structures-Projects/04_Data_Structures/06_hash_tables.md

     - Understanding how collisions occur in a hash table
     - Handle collisions using seperate chaining or linear probing

+## Real Life Examples:

+    - Dictionaries - quickly look up a word and find it's definition or translation
+    - Spell Checkers
+    - Compilers to look up address of functions and varaibles and code editors for looking something up -

 **So, what is a hash table?**
 Hash tables are used to store key-value pairs
 Like arrays, but keys are NOT ordered